Guest on I Must Break This Podcast

-I was happy to be invited to join episode 11 of I Must Break This Podcast, currently the only podcast dedicated to the career of action star, Dolph Lundgren who Mike also interviewed for his book, Life of Action.
+I was happy to be invited to join episode 11 of I Must Break This Podcast, currently the only podcast dedicated to the career of action star, Dolph Lundgren who I also interviewed for the book, Life of Action.

 Appearing on the podcast to chat Pentathlon is Mike Fury, author of Life of Action: Interviews with the Men and Women of Martial Arts and Action Cinema.
 Did the film deserve the kind of release it received?
 What kind of problems arose in the film’s production?
 Just how different is the final product from the initial story concept that Dolph signed on for?
 Is the film misguided and struggle with the type of movie it wants to be?
 Could this have been Lundgren’s version of Rocky if the film’s budget wasn’t tampered with and slashed prior to shooting?
 Was this film a catalyst in helping give Dolph the directing bug 10 years later?
 Join us as we break this film down!"

 Check out the podcast episode here